The Story of Papa Bob's Bodacious Bait Juice

 We have successfully tested Papa Bob's Bodacious Bait Juice on Large and Smallmouth Bass, Northern Pike, Yellow Perch, Bluegill, Crappie, Oscars, Catfish, Redfish, Black Drum, Spotted Sea Tout, Flounder, Pompano, Whitefish, Sheephead in the Gulf of Mexico, sharks and many other species.

 Now you have the knowledge.
 It is up to you to take advantage and become a more productive angler.

 I've been making and using this juice for many years and my fishing buddies have been buggin' me to bring it to market since almost day one.
 In May 2011 I knew the time was right.
 I contacted the Michigan State University Product Center.
 They work with emerging businesses like ours.
 In the first two weeks we were able to locate sources for materials, packaging and labels.
 We have already begun distribution to a few stores.
 More stores are being added daily.

 The bottom line is this stuff really works.
-Just unscrew the cap, dip your bait, and cast.
+Just pop the cap, spray your bait, and cast.
 You will catch more fish.
-Use any bait from worms to artificial lures.
-If you are using shrimp in the Gulf just dip their tails.
+Use any bait from worms, minnows or shrimp to artificial lures.
+If you are using live bait just spray their tails.
 Whether you are fishing fresh water, salt water or the river that flows between them, high tide, low tide or no tide ... you will catch more fish.